Thomas Wilson (rhetorician): Life

 He was the son of Thomas Wilson, a farmer, of Strubby, Lincolnshire.
 He was educated at Eton College under Nicholas Udall, and at King's College, Cambridge, where he joined the school of Hellenists to which John Cheke, Thomas Smith, Walter Haddon and others belonged.
 He graduated B.A. in 1546, and M.A. in 1549.

 Wilson was an intellectual companion to the sons of John Dudley, 1st Duke of Northumberland, especially with John, Ambrose, and Robert Dudley.
 When the Dudley family fell from power in 1553, he fled to the Continent.
 He was with Sir John Cheke in Padua in 1555–1557, and afterwards at Rome, whither in 1558 Queen Mary wrote, ordering him to return to England to stand his trial as a heretic.
 He refused to come home, but was arrested by the Roman Inquisition and tortured.
 He escaped, and fled to Ferrara, but in 1560 he was once more in London.

 Wilson became Master of Requests and Master of St Katherine's Hospital in the Tower in 1561 and entered parliament in January 1563 as MP for Mitchell, Cornwall.
 In 1571 and 1572 he was elected MP for London.

 From 1574 to 1577, Wilson, who had now become a prominent person in the diplomatic world, was principally engaged on embassies to the Low Countries, and on his return to England he was made a privy councillor and sworn secretary of state; Francis Walsingham was his colleague.
 In 1580, despite his being not in holy orders, Queen Elizabeth appointed Wilson Dean of Durham.
 He died at St Katherine's Hospital on 16 June 1581, and was buried next day, "without charge or pomp", at his express wish.

+An inventory made in 1581 includes the furnishings of his estate Pymmes in Edmonton survives and was transcribed and published in 1957.